tusharkashyap11/sketchpad/README.md

 # sketchpad
-A Sketch Pad app used to create pixel art
+A Sketch Pad app used for creating pixel art.